PeizhuoLi/neural-blend-shapes/README.md

 ### Test on Customized Meshes

 You may also try to run our model with your own meshes.
 Please make sure your mesh is triangulated and has a consistent upright and front facing orientation.
-Most importantly, our model requires the input meshes are spatially aligned, so please also specify `--normalize=1`.
+Our model requires the input meshes are spatially aligned, so please also specify `--normalize=1`.
 Alternatively, you can try to scale and translate your mesh to align the provided `eval_constant/meshes/smpl_std.obj` and specify `--normalize=0`.

 ### Evaluation

-To reconstruct the quantitative result with the pretrained model, you need to download the test dataset from [Google Drive](https://drive.google.com/file/d/1RwdnnFYT30L8CkUb1E36uQwLNZd1EmvP/view?usp=sharing) or [Baidu Disk](https://pan.baidu.com/s/1c5QCQE3RXzqZo6PeYjhtqQ) (8b0f) and put the two extracted folders under `./dataset`.
-Then run
+To reconstruct the quantitative result with the pretrained model, you need to download the test dataset from [Google Drive](https://drive.google.com/file/d/1RwdnnFYT30L8CkUb1E36uQwLNZd1EmvP/view?usp=sharing) or [Baidu Disk](https://pan.baidu.com/s/1c5QCQE3RXzqZo6PeYjhtqQ) (8b0f) and put the two extracted folders under `./dataset` and run

 ~~~bash
 python evaluation.py